peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     {"error":"access_denied","error_description":"storage path belongs to other user"}

-This error is only relevant if there is some way for the application to refer to another user's *storageRoot*.
-Depending on the implementation this may not be possible.
+This error is only relevant if there is some way for an application to refer to another user's *storageRoot*.
+Depending on the implementation this may not even be possible.

 Other errors relating to e.g. the OAuth scope are specified in _The OAuth 2.0 Authorization Framework: Bearer Token Usage_.
 This MUST be followed.

 # Authorization
-For the authorization, i.e.: what application is allowed to do what _The OAuth 2.0 Authorization Framework_ specification is used.
-The following is a list of what is needed for the implementation:
+For the authorization, i.e.: what application is allowed to do what _The OAuth 2.0 Authorization Framework_ specification needs to be implemented.
+The above remoteStorage service is referred to as the "Resource Server" while the OAuth service distributing access tokens is referred to as the "Authorization Server".

-* Support the "Implicit Grant" type from section 4.2;
-* Use _The OAuth 2.0 Authorization Framework: Bearer Token Usage_
-* Bearer access tokens do not expire, i.e. they are valid until revoked;

-Before an application can use the _remoteStorage_ API it needs to obtain a `Bearer` token.
-This token is opaque, i.e.: a secure random generated string encoded to the base64 alphabet as specified in the HTTP Bearer token specification.

-Furthermore, the access token needs to have a scope belonging to the directory the application wants to access.
+The OAuth service MUST implement the "Implict Grant" token type as specified in the OAuth specification (RFC XXXX) in section 4.2.
+Furthermore, the "Bearer" token type (RFC XXXX) MUST be implemented.

+The OAuth specification recommends that access tokens, i.e.: Bearer tokens, do expire and recommend a 1 hour expiry time.
+Due to the nature of user agent based applications this may result in user experience degradation as the browser needs to fetch a new access token every hour.
+It is left to the implementor to implement access token expiry, however to improve user experience it is RECOMMENDED to use an expiry time between 8 and 24 hours.

 ## Scopes
 The scopes from the OAuth specification are also used in the _remoteStorage_